josmar-crwdstffng/angular/packages/docs/di/di_advanced.md

 ## Angular and DI

-Now let's see how Angular uses DI behind the scenes.
+Now let us see how Angular uses DI behind the scenes.

 The right mental model is to think that every DOM element has an Injector.
 (In practice, only interesting elements containing directives will have an injector, but this is a performance optimization)

 There are two properties that can be used to configure DI: providers and viewProviders.

-- `providers` affects the element and its children.
+- `providers` affects the element and the associated children.
-- `viewProviders` affects the component's view.
+- `viewProviders` affects the view of the component.

 Every directive can declare injectables via `providers`, but only components can declare `viewProviders`.

-Let's look at a complex example that shows how the injector tree gets created.
+Let us look at a complex example that shows how the injector tree gets created.

 ```
 <my-component my-directive>